mfthomps/Labtainers/azure/README.txt

 This requires that the Azure CLI be installed, e.g., on Windows, Mac or Linux:
     https://docs.microsoft.com/en-us/cli/azure/install-azure-cli

-Then open a terminal or a Windows Powershell.
+Then open a terminal on Mac/Linux, or a Windows Powershell.
 Install the local scripts by getting this script (make it executable on Mac or Linux):
     https://raw.githubusercontent.com/mfthomps/Labtainers/master/azure/install_latainers.sh
 e.g., on Mac or Linux: